opendilab/DI-smartcross/README.md

 DI-smartcross provides simple entry for RL training and evaluation.
 DI-smartcross supports DQN, Off-policy PPO and Rainbow DQN RL methods with multi-discrete actions for each crossing, as well as multi-agent RL policies in which each crossing is handled by a individual agent.
 A set of default DI-engine configs is provided for each policy.
-You can check the document of DI-engine to get detail instructions of these configs.
+You can check the document of DI-engine to get detailed instructions on these configs.

 Here we show RL training sript for sumo envs, same with cityflow env.